AKlivtsov/ToDoApp/README.md

 ## how to start it?
 - server (source code)
-  1. create venv with python 3.13 (i use pyenv to do it, so do you)
+  1. create venv with python 3.12 (i use pyenv to do it, but u can use whatever you like most)
   2. install requirements.txt
   3. create .env file with DATABASE_URL (use any db as you like)
+  4. add REDIS_HOST, REDIS_PORT to .env file
-  4. run app.py
+  5. run main.py
-  5. enjoy
+  6. enjoy

 - server (docker)
   1. There's no one yet.
 Yep.
 Working on it.

 - client
-  1. Again.
-There is no client.
-DO IT YOURSELF WITH POSTMAN, MAN
+  1. In work )

 ## Currently in work!:
- 1. Refactoring server
+ 1. Client!!!!

 ## What's next?
- 1. Refactor server
- 2. Create clients for telegram via reflex-the-web-framework (just Reflex)
+ 1. Create clients for telegram via reflex-the-web-framework (just Reflex)
+ 2. Create docker container
+ 3. Go to production, baby
+ 4. Add users profiles and friends list

 ## ROAD TO ITMO
 1. Fuck it, make social network with users and task